Seanye333/Challenge1-HoriseonWeb/README.md

 ## Link to application

 ## Description
 This repository contains the code for the Horiseon Social Solution Services, Inc homepage.
-It includes both the HTML and CSS files necessary to display the webpage correctly.This website is created for Horiseon's customers and employees to navigate
+It includes both the HTML and CSS files necessary to display the webpage correctly.

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-What was your motivation?
-Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-What problem does it solve?
-What did you learn?
+This website was created for Horiseon's customers and employees to navigate through the company's provided services, including Search Engine Optimization, Online Reputation Management, and Social Media Marketing.
+Click on the tabs from the top right-hand corner to navigate into the description of each service.
+From this assignment: I learned how to use semantic of the HTML elements, change title element, put heading attributes in sequential order, create alt for images, create styling and postioning for CSS.

 ## Installation
 To install this project within your computer, please follow the instruction below
 1. Open git bash